 We have a substantial amount of indebtedness, which require significant interest and principal payments.
-As of March 31, 2020, we had \$4,049.2 million in total indebtedness outstanding, consisting of term loan borrowings (the "New Term Loan Facility") and revolving credit facility borrowings (the "New Revolving Facility") under our senior secured credit facilities (the "New Senior Secured Credit Facilities") and our senior secured and unsecured notes (the "New Notes").
+As of December 31, 2019, we had \$4,043.0 million in total indebtedness outstanding, consisting of term loan borrowings (the "New Term Loan Facility") under our senior secured credit facilities (the "New Senior Secured Credit Facilities"), senior secured and unsecured notes (the "New Notes") and our repatriation bridge facility (the "New Repatriation Bridge Facility").
+After giving effect to the repayment of the New Repatriation Bridge Facility in February 2020 and borrowings made under our revolving credit facility (the "New Revolving Facility") during the first quarter of 2020, we would have had \$4,180.0 million in total indebtedness outstanding as of December 31, 2019.
 In addition, subject to the limitations contained in the credit agreements governing our New Senior Secured Credit Facilities and the indentures governing our New Notes, we may be able to incur substantial additional debt from time to time to finance working capital, capital expenditures, investments or acquisitions or for other purposes.
 If we do so, the risks related to our high level of debt could increase.
 This substantial amount of indebtedness could have important consequences to us, including the following:

-- it may be difficult for us to satisfy our obligations, including debt service requirements under our outstanding indebtedness; - our ability to obtain additional financing for working capital, capital expenditures, debt service requirements, acquisitions or other general corporate purposes may be impaired; - requiring a substantial portion of cash flow from operations to be dedicated to the payment of principal and interest on our indebtedness, thereby reducing our ability to use our cash flow to fund our operations, capital expenditures, future business opportunities and other purposes; - we will be more vulnerable to economic downturns and adverse industry conditions and our flexibility to plan for, or react to, changes in our business or industry will be more limited; - our ability to capitalize on business opportunities and to react to competitive pressures, as compared to our competitors, may be compromised due to our high level of indebtedness and the restrictive covenants in our credit agreements and indentures; - our ability to borrow additional funds or to refinance indebtedness may be limited; and - it may cause potential or existing clients or vendors to not contract with us due to concerns over our ability to meet our financial obligations.
+- it may be difficult for us to satisfy our obligations, including debt service requirements under our outstanding indebtedness; - our ability to obtain additional financing for working capital, capital expenditures, debt service requirements, acquisitions or other general corporate purposes may be impaired; - requiring a substantial portion of cash flow from operations to be dedicated to the payment of principal and interest on our indebtedness, thereby reducing our ability to use our cash flow to fund our operations, capital expenditures, future business opportunities and other purposes; - we will be more vulnerable to economic downturns and adverse industry conditions and our flexibility to plan for, or react to, changes in our business or industry will be more limited; - our ability to capitalize on business opportunities and to react to competitive pressures, as compared to our competitors, may be compromised due to our high level of indebtedness and the restrictive covenants in our credit agreements and indentures; - our ability to borrow additional funds or to refinance indebtedness may be limited; and

+• it may cause potential or existing clients or vendors to not contract with us due to concerns over our ability to meet our financial obligations.